-1. Click Add group tab beside the Dashboard tab.

-A New Group 1 tab is created.

-2. Double click the New Group 1 tab and rename the panel group.
+- 1. Click + in the Dashboard. - 2.
+In the New Group dialog box, provide a name for the new goup.
+New Group 1 is the default name.
 You can create multiple dashboard panels.

 When a new widget is added in the Dashboard tab which is not the default, the widget gets added in the default dashboard.